Skip to main content

 CS Service:Excellent and Innovative Parenting Education

-In the ‘Wofoo Asian Award for Advancing Family Well-Being 2022’ (Wofoo 3A Project), our Early Childhood Education Service (ECES) and Caritas Family Service won the Bronze Award and Best Collaborative Award for the Jockey Club Interactive Wonder Box.
-Kwok Pui Wai, Bonnie, the centre-in-charge of the Pario Education Centres (Tsim Sha Tsui and Kwun Tong), shared, ‘this award is a recognition of our service.
-We have always emphasized innovation, and this box is a kind of innovation.’
+In the 'Wofoo Asian Award for Advancing Family Well-Being 2022' (Wofoo 3A Project), our Early Childhood Education Service (ECES) and Caritas Family Service won the Bronze Award and Best Collaborative Award for the Jockey Club Interactive Wonder Box.
+Kwok Pui Wai, Bonnie, the centre-in-charge of the Pario Education Centres (Tsim Sha Tsui and Kwun Tong), shared, 'this award is a recognition of our service.
+We have always emphasised innovation, and this box is a kind of innovation.'

 Two Major Organisations Collaborate to Create Wonder Box